wecodemore/wpstarter/.github/CONTRIBUTING.md

 1. When you send a pull request, please try to explain your changes.
 A list of keywords is enough.

-We will label your issue or PR accordingly so that you can filter the list of issues with the least effort possible.
-We also assign issues to milestones and release minor or major versions when the list of issues exceeds a certain threshold.

 ### Commit changes
 File one commit _per change_.
 If you are afraid that you might end up with too many commits, you can [squash commits][so-git-squash].